hustcer/nushell.github.io/.ebook-pub/commands/str_distance.md

 ## Parameters

-- `compare-string`: the first string to compare
+- `compare-string`: The first string to compare.
-- `...rest`: For a data structure input, check strings at the given cell paths, and replace with result
+- `...rest`: For a data structure input, check strings at the given cell paths, and replace with result.

 ## Input/output types: